 People also wore black clothing to the bonfires, traditionally a sign of mourning, to honor their late relatives.

+We all know it's a staple of nearly every Halloween party.
 So when did the color orange come into play?

 As we all know, orange is representative of various fall symbols, like pumpkins, fall leaves and harvest season.
 Carved pumpkins, also known as Jack-o'-lanterns, originated in Ireland, where people would carve lanterns out of potatoes and turnips to celebrate the Irish myth of Stingy Jack.

 When the Irish immigrants came to the United States, they brought this tradition with them.
 As all traditions do, this one evolved.
 Today, it can be seen via the artistic and fun pumpkins you see along the streets in your neighborhood.

 As Bustle says, the colors were likely paired together because of the strong contrast of the two hues.

 So when you pair your orange sweater with black slacks this year, just know that you're part of a centuries long Halloween tradition.